halpeter/pandas-analysis/README.md

 ### Purchasing Analysis (Gender)

-* The below each broken by gender
+* The below are each broken down by Gender
   * Purchase Count
   * Average Purchase Price
   * Total Purchase Value